 Solution: Remove the fuel line, spray carburetor cleaner into the tube and use compressed air to blow air through the tube until the line is free of dirt and gummy residue.
 Repeat as necessary.
 Replace the fuel line with a new line when you can’t remove the clog.

-Your mower uses a carburetor to regulate the amount of gas mixed with air allowed into the cylinder to form a combustion.
+Your mower uses a carburetor to regulate the amount of gas mixed with air allowed into the cylinder to form combustion.

 The additives added to fuel, including ethanol, can cause gummy substances to form in your carburetor.
 The substance clogs the small parts in your carburetor restricting fuel.

 Solution: If you are somewhat mechanical, you can try to clean the carburetor on your lawn mower.
 If you are not, have a local lawn mower repair shop perform the work.
-You can find steps for cleaning your carburetor in this article.

 You may choose to replace the carburetor if it appears to be in very bad condition.
 Have a small engine repair shop clean the carburetor if you don’t want to attempt the cleaning or rebuilding the carburetor.